Singhmansingh/php-dynamic-form-rendering/README.md

 ![diagram of the dynamic rendering model](./docs/diagram.png)

 The main table here is the segment_types.
 Each table revolves around that.
-WHen you load
+It is linked to form_fields and segments.

 form fields are stored in a form_field table. they are linked to a segment_type.